 Solano County is and is likely to remain the primary market area from which most attendees for both Fair and non-Fair event are drawn.
-The primary market area, however, is currently somewhat bifurcated by the location of the Dixon May Fair and Cal Expo which attract
+The primary market area, however, is currently somewhat bifurcated by the location of the Dixon May Fair and Cal Expo which attract visitation from Solano County households located north of Vallejo.
+The annual Fair competes primarily with the Dixon May Fair for similar attendees.30

-&lt;sup>29 "San Francisco is losing major conventions because Moscone can't accommodate them", San Francisco Business Journal, March 14, 2010.
+29 "San Francisco is losing major conventions because Moscone can't accommodate them", San Francisco Business Journal, March 14, 2010.

-&lt;sup>27 The Center for Exhibition Industry Research (CEIR) Index, An Analysis of the 2009 Exhibition Industry and Future Outlook, p.
+27 The Center for Exhibition Industry Research (CEIR) Index, An Analysis of the 2009 Exhibition Industry and Future Outlook, p.
 23.